SaifSalah/saifsalah.github.io/_posts/2023-11-28-SeImpersonatePrivilege.md

 ConnectNamedPipe blocks until someone connects.
 Like waiting for a phone call.

 **Important:** You HAVE to read from the pipe before impersonating.
 Took me forever to figure this out.
-Windows won't let you impersonate without reading,security thing to make sure the connection is real.
-Skip the read and you'll get errors.
+Windows won't let you impersonate without reading the security thing to make sure the connection is real.
+You can just skip the read, and you'll get errors.

 After ImpersonateNamedPipeClient works, our thread is now whoever connected.
 We literally became them.